DUI FAQs (Part 2)

 I don't believe I was stopped for a legal reason.
 Can I challenge the officer's actions in court?

 This is a fundamental question that must be addressed in every DUI case.
 Under the Constitution and laws of the United States and the state of Alabama, a law enforcement officer must have some legal basis to stop you, demand your driver license or identification, and hold you for investigation.
 Only an experienced and well-trained criminal defense lawyer will understand this highly technical and complex area of the law and be able to effectively represent you.
 Not all reasons offered by law enforcement officers are legal.
-In fact, in many instances, officers have no legal basis at all to ‘blue light’ a car and order the motorist to stop.
+In fact, in some instances, officers have no legal basis at all to 'blue light' a car and order the motorist to stop.
 A trained and experienced criminal defense attorney will be needed to examine the different aspects of your case and defend your legal rights aggressively.

 The officer did not read me my "rights" when I was arrested.
 Can my case be dismissed because the officer did not read me my rights?